ajmed/shop-shop/README.md

  - `npm run develop` will start the development servers (frontend and backend) and watch for file changes in both

 # Deploy
- - git add, commit, push to main
+ - git add, commit, push to master
  - `npm run deploy`